• About Flourish Clinic

 Your mold-sensitive immune system

-As you can see, the strength of the immune system plays a key role in developing CIRS.
 Your immune system is your front line defence against illness.
 However, when CIRS is in the picture, your immune system stops working properly.

 Your body’s immune system has two different subdivisions: